jamesqo/gun-violence-data/README.md

 Because GVA limits the number of incidents that are returned from a single query, and because the website's "Export to CSV" functionality was missing crucial fields, it was necessary to obtain this dataset using web scraping techniques.

 **Stage 1:** For each date between 1/1/2013 and 3/31/2018, a Python script queried all incidents that happened at that particular date, then scraped the data and wrote it to a CSV file.
-Each month got its own CSV file, with the exception of 2013 since not many incidents from then were recorded.
+Each month got its own CSV file, with the exception of 2013, since not many incidents were recorded from then.

 **Stage 2:** Each entry was augmented with additional data not directly viewable from the query results page, such as participant information, geolocation data, etc.